Ahclever2006/bottom_nav_swipe_up/README.md

 <p align="center">
-  Bottom Nav Swipe Up is flutter package to show bottom navigation on swipe up and hide it on swipe down.
+  <strong>Bottom Nav Swipe Up</strong> is flutter package to show bottom navigation on swipe up and hide it on swipe down.
 </p>

 <p align="center">